Skip to main content

 }

 In the above function, we create a struct LOGFONT containing our required search characteristics (fonts that support the Hangul, or Korean, character set).
-We then create a pointer to the Dart callback function using the .fromFunction() method.
+We then create a NativeCallable for the Dart callback function using the NativeCallable.isolateLocal constructor.
 Lastly, we call the EnumFontFamiliesEx API to set up the enumeration.
 The Dart enumerateFonts() function will now be called once for every discovered font that matches the search characteristics.

 A complete version of the example here can be found in the example folder of package:win32 as fonts.dart.